Abydos, Egypt: Great Osiris Temple

 Panel from the Osiris temple: Horus presents royal regalia to a worshipping Seti I.

 From the First Dynasty to the Twenty-sixth Dynasty, nine or ten temples were successively built on one site at Abydos.
 The first was an enclosure, about 30 × 50 ft, enclosed by a thin wall of unbaked bricks.
 Incorporating one wall of this first structure, the second temple of about 40 ft square was built with walls about 10 ft thick.
 An outer temenos (enclosure) wall surrounded the grounds.
 This outer wall was made wider some time around the Second or Third Dynasty.
 The old temple entirely vanished in the Fourth Dynasty, and a smaller building was erected behind it, enclosing a wide hearth of black ashes.
 Pottery models of offerings are found in these ashes and were probably the substitutes for live sacrifices decreed by Khufu (or Cheops) in his temple reforms.

-At an undetermined date, a great clearance of temple offerings had been made and the modern discovery of a chamber into which they were gathered yielded the fine ivory carvings and the glazed figures and tiles that demonstrate the splendid work of the First Dynasty.
+This was done at an unknown point in time but the subsequent discovery of the chamber where they were stored produced the high-quality ivories and the glazed statues that from the first dynasty.
 A vase of Menes with purple hieroglyphs inlaid into a green glaze and tiles with relief figures are the most important pieces found.
-The Khufu Statuette in ivory, found in the stone chamber of the temple, gives the only portrait of this great pharaoh.
+The Khufu Statuette in ivory, found in the stone chamber of the temple, gives the only portrait of the pharaoh.

 The temple was entirely rebuilt on a larger scale by Pepi I in the Sixth Dynasty.
 He placed a great stone gateway to the temenos, an outer wall and gateway, with a colonnade between the gates.
 His temple was about 40 × 50 ft inside, with stone gateways front and back, showing that it was of the processional type.
 In the Eleventh Dynasty Mentuhotep II added a colonnade and altars.
 Soon after, Mentuhotep III entirely rebuilt the temple, laying a stone pavement over the area, about 45 ft square.
 He also added subsidiary chambers.
 Soon thereafter, in the Twelfth Dynasty, Senusret I laid massive foundations of stone over the pavement of his predecessor.
 A great temenos was laid out enclosing a much larger area and the new temple itself was about three times the earlier size.